Do you need a job with a flexible schedule? Driving an Uber allows you to set your own hours while making some extra cash.

 You get paid per pickup and dropoff completed, along with a per-mile rate.
 You’re able to track your earnings in the app and can see how much an order will pay before you accept it.
 Customers can also add tips, and those tips are yours to keep.

-Uber Eats is a solid way to make extra cash and appealing because of its flexibility.
+Uber Eats is a solid way to make extra cash and is appealing because of its flexibility.
 However, the pay changes from week to week, so if you’re looking for a steady stream of income, you might want to reconsider.

 While there are ways to increase your hourly rate, you still need to maintain your vehicle.
-Those expenses (gas, vehicle maintenance, insurance) could be costly and if you don’t work much, might overshadow any income you make.
+Those expenses (gas, vehicle maintenance, insurance) could be costly and, if you don’t work much, might overshadow any income you make.

 Its flexibility and independence are attractive options for many people, so if you can make it work, Uber is a great way to make some extra cash.
-Once you earn all that cash, sock it away in a bank account that doesn’t charge you any fees.